abhimanyuv1/audio-assistant/QUICKSTART.md

 1. Click the **"🎤 Start Listening"** button (turns red)
 2. Play some audio (YouTube video, podcast, meeting call, etc.)
-3. Watch the **Transcriptions** section fill up automatically
+3. Watch the **"📺 Live Transcript"** panel - transcriptions appear in real-time!
+   - New segments fade in with a green highlight
+   - Panel auto-scrolls to show the latest content
+   - See live statistics: word count, character count, and duration
-4. Wait for summaries to appear in the **Latest Summary** section
+4. Wait for summaries to appear in the **Latest Summary** section (if real-time processing is enabled)

+## Step 6: Use Live Features

+While listening, try these interactive features:

+**Search & Filter** 🔍
+- Type in the search box to filter transcriptions
+- Matching segments are highlighted in yellow
+- See match count in real-time

+**Statistics** 📊
+- Toggle the "Stats" checkbox to show/hide live metrics
+- View total words, characters, and session duration

+**Timestamps** 🕐
+- Toggle timestamps on/off
+- Shows segment number and time for each transcription

+**Auto-scroll** ⬇
+- Uncheck to manually scroll and review earlier content
+- Re-enable to jump back to latest transcriptions

-## Step 6: Stop and Review
+## Step 7: Stop and Review

 1. Click **"⏹ Stop Listening"** when done
-2. Review your transcriptions and summaries
+2. Review your transcriptions using the search feature
+3. Click **"📋 Copy All"** to copy entire transcript to clipboard
+4. Use **"💾 Export Transcript"** to save as:
+   - Plain Text (.txt) - simple format with statistics
+   - Markdown (.md) - formatted with headers and sections
-3. Check out any action items that were identified
+5. Check out any action items in the summary section

 ## Files Location